CBEP-SoCB-Details/Tributary_Nitrogen/Analysis/Casco_Tributary_Rainfall.md

 There are several ways we could proceed:

-1. Back transform coordinates of our prediciton and then transform the axes again for display.
+1. Back transform coordinates of our prediction and then transform the axes again for display.
 2. Plot on transformed axes, and then relabel those axes with untransformed labels.